Vyridian/vxlisp/Readme.md

 ## Folder Structure

-1. core - The core library of vxlisp.
-This library is intended to be included in all vxlisp projects.
-2. vxlispruntime - The runtime version of vxlisp with core libraries.
+1. dist - The runtime version of vxlisp with core libraries.
-3. golang - The vxcompiler development code written in golang.
+2. src - The vxcompiler development code written in golang.
+3. batches - Batch files for compiling the compiler.
-4. notes - Markdown files of various instructions and notes.
+4. docs -Markdown files of various instructions and notes.
-5. gettingstarted - This is a basic project structure to start a project.
-6. sample - An example project with generated docs, java source, java test, js source, and js test.

 ## FAQ